brunoasm/geocoding/README.md

 If you use the option -s, the program will return abbreviated names for states/provinces.
 For example, MA instead of Massachusetts, or SP instead of São Paulo.

+-L LOCALITY

+The name of the field that Google uses to store locality information is not standardized across the world.
+For example, the stardad program will return cities and towns in Brazil, but counties in the USA.
+This flag makes the program return towns and cities for the USA, and might also work in other places.

 ##Output

 If run is successful, the program will copy the input table add columns named 'municipality', 'state', 'country', 'route' and 'park'.
 If the columns already exist, information will be overwritten.